-Virtual learners are students who are unable to physically attend school in the building but can take classes virtually online.
+Virtual learners are students who are unable to physically attend school in the building but can take classes virtually online with the approval of the administration.
 While this is not recommended, there are health issues and concerns that may necessitate this type of learning for a temporary period of time.
 Virtual students are not eligible to participate in co-curricular activities.

-Students are to log-in and follow their course schedule though the day, being "present" in classes as the teacher sees necessary.
+Students are to log-in and follow their course schedule through the day, being "present" in classes as the teacher sees necessary.
 There may be times when a student is not required to watch the class in real time (PE, Art), but this is up to the discretion of the teacher and may change from course to course.